Corentine4/photoPortfolio/README.md

 <img src="/images/mobileVersion2.jpg" width="350" alt="Mobile version"></img>

 ## To do
-- [x] Fix the bug of images not appearing in the slider when loading (works in localhost),
+- [ ] Fix the bug of images not appearing in the slider when loading (works in localhost),
-- [x] Fix the bug : in desktop version the first photo of the gallery does not always load,
+- [ ] Fix the bug : in desktop version the first photo of the gallery does not always load
-- [x] Implement a contact form